-As we might assume, the new branch must also reflect on our GitHub account with a new branch added in the list of the branches.
-Let’s check that out.
+As we might assume, the new branch must also reflect on our GitHub account with a new branch added to the list of the branches.
+Let's check that out.

 I navigate to my account and check the number of branches in the "Branch" dropdown.